 2 Avilés

-At the mouth of Avilés, the futuristic cultural center Centro Niemeyer rises up in stark contrast to the rest of the old industrial city.
-Designed by Brazilian architect Oscar Niemeyer, the cultural center consists of four buildings: an organically shaped auditorium with a lemon yellow facade adorned with a woman’s sketch, a dome-shaped building with exhibition spaces, a tower with a restaurant on top and an arch-shaped multifunctional space.
-Centro Niemeyer was inaugurated in 2011 and here you can experience art exhibitions, concerts, theater and film.
-In the tower restaurant, Yume Gastro, where you dine well, you get great views of the city.
+Designed by Brazilian architect Oscar Niemeyer, the cultural center consists of four buildings.
+An organically shaped auditorium with a lemon yellow facade adorned with a sketch of a woman.
+There is also a domed building with exhibition spaces, a tower with a restaurant on top and an arch-shaped multifunctional space.

 A good place to stop for a coffee is in Plaza de España, a pleasant square with the city hall and a few palaces.

-Also enjoy stunning views of the Atlantic Ocean from the Faro de Aviles lighthouse, located a 10-minute drive from the city center, at the mouth of the city’s river.
-The lighthouse dates from 1861 and the place is so picturesque that it has been used as a location in several movies, including Woody Allen’s Vicky Cristina Barcelona, where the characters Juan and Vicky walked here.
+Dating back to 1861, the lighthouse is so picturesque that it has been used as a location in several movies.
+This includes Woody Allen’s Vicky Cristina Barcelona, where the characters Juan and Vicky took a walk here.

 3 Cudillero